At just 22 years of age, Liam Henry has far more interests than just the stock-standard hobbies many other fellow footballers share.

 Henry will be moving in with Hill when he does make the move east in the coming weeks, but will soon reunite with Lyon when pre-season commences in late November.

 “I’m excited to meet everyone, but obviously I have a great relationship with them two.
-Just to learn and expand my wings as an AFL player, I’m really excited to learn as much as I can from Hilly.
+Just to learn and expand my wings as an AFL player, I’m really excited to learn as much as I can from Hilly,” Henry said.

 “He’s developed a great name for himself over the years he’s been in the system and I’m excited to try and sponge as much information as I can.”